-IMPORTANT: if you want to preserve your right to appeal your assessment, the deadline is January 31.
+IMPORTANT: if you want to preserve your right to appeal your property assessment, the deadline is January 31.
 If there is any chance you will want to dispute your assessment, you should contact BC Assessment before the end of the month.

 NOTE: AEC Property Tax Consultants is again offering CHF BC members a break (20%) on its normal recovery rate and it offers a complimentary review of your assessment.
 You still won’t pay for AEC’s services if an appeal is unsuccessful.
 (See below for more information about contacting assessment consultants.)